 A bunch of university dropouts set up a company that deals with freeing places of their paranormal presence.
 They are contracted for a big job where they have to free the entire New York City from the presence of a scary ghost.
 The movie may seem dated since it was made in the 1980s, but it is enjoyable for mid to older teens.

-A man looking for a Christmas present accidentally buys a paranormal creature called Gremlin.
-The man gifts the Gremlin to his son, who names it Gizmo.
+A man looking for a Christmas present accidentally buys a paranormal creature called Mogwai.
+The man gifts the Mogwai to his son, who names it Gizmo.
 But Gizmo is more sinister than cute, and it soon spawns an army of Mogwai called Gremlins.
-The use of props and models in the film makes the film scary, but there is also a lot of humor.
+The use of props and models makes the film scary, but there is a lot of humor too.
 Best suits middle to older teens.

 34. A Christmas Carol

 This is Disney’s animated adaptation of the classic Charles Dickens tale.
 The film tells the story of a cynical moneylender called Ebenezer Scrooge who does not believe in the spirit of Christmas.
 Scrooge is visited by three spirits the night before Christmas who make him recognize his greediness.
 The film will give you at least one jump scare, but the conclusion is the most endearing of all.
 The film works great with teens of all ages.

 35. Tower of Terror